natestedman/Shirley/README.md

 `MessageType` provides extensions for converting `NSData` bodies to JSON, and for converting `NSURLResponse` responses to `NSHTTPURLResponse`.

-Messages are essentially "nicer two-tuples", and `MessageType` provides a `tuple` property is that format is preferred.
+Messages are essentially “nicer two-tuples”, and `MessageType` provides a `tuple` property is that format is preferred.
 The message conversions to tuples, JSON, and HTTP responses are also supported by `SessionType`, so that sessions _producing_ the prerequisite types can be transformed to sessions producing the derived types.

 ## Documentation
 If necessary, install `jazzy`: